Matthew Betley

-Matthew Betley is a former Marine, and an American writer of thriller novels.
+Matthew Betley is an American former Marine and thriller novelist.

 Biography

 Early life and education

 Matthew Betley was born in New Jersey.
-He is a graduate of St. Xavier High School in Cincinnati, Ohio (1990), a Jesuit college preparatory school, and Miami University in Oxford, Ohio (1994).
-Betley received his B.A. in psychology and studied political science and sociology as minors.
+He graduated from St. Xavier High School in Cincinnati in 1990.
+He studied psychology, political science, and sociology at Miami University in Oxford, Ohio, graduating in 1994 with a B.A. in psychology.
 He interned for the Public Defender's office in Washington DC, investigating felony murder cases, in his first semester.

 Early career

 Upon graduation he joined the Marine Corps instead of attending law school.
 He trained as a ground intelligence and infantry officer, and once commanded a scout sniper platoon.
 He deployed to Africa after 9/11 and then Iraq in 2006.
 Betley left the Marines in 2009.
 He is also a recovering alcoholic 8+ years sober and speaks openly about his experiences with addiction.

 Writing and media career

 Matt reportedly got so bored with a best-seller he was reading that he decided to write a book that could be much better.
+In 2017, his novel Overwatch was named a finalist for the Barry Award for Best Thriller.